vedph/cadmus_tgr_app/README.md

 ## History

+- 2022-03-06: upgraded Angular and added version number.

+### 1.1.1

-- 2011-11-29: detached from Itinera.
+- 2022-11-29: detached from Itinera.
 Models and services from itinera core were copied into tgr core.
 Segnatures were copied into parts.
 All library versions bumbed by their minor number.
-- 2011-11-11: upgraded Angular and thesaurus related libraries.
+- 2022-11-11: upgraded Angular and thesaurus related libraries.